Irina Ellison

 In 2018, she was awarded a grant by the Truth Initiative, a nonprofit tobacco control organization dedicated to achieving a culture where all youth and young adults reject tobacco.

 At Mercy University, Dr. Ellison primarily teaches Anatomy and Physiology, Pathology, Global Health and Forensic Science.
-She has over 15 years of full-time experience teaching science to undergraduate students in and around both New York City and Westchester County.
+She has over 20 years of experience teaching science to undergraduate and graduate students in and around both New York City and Westchester County.

-Dr. Ellison has experience developing curricula and courses across Biology, Health Science and Honors.
+Dr. Ellison has extensive experience developing curricula and courses across Biology, Health Science and Honors.